jlelong/LaTeX-Workshop-wiki/Compile.md

 You can also override the PATH environment variable.
 Notice that, in the property, only placeholders, e.g., `%DIR%`, take effect, and other variables, e.g., `$PATH`, are **not** expanded.

-Notice that You might have to use `"Path"` instead of `"PATH"` on Windows to override the PATH environment variable.
+Notice that you might have to use `"Path"` instead of `"PATH"` on Windows to override the PATH environment variable.

 ### Placeholders